misterlister/Fantactics/README.md

 - **Damage Type:** Slashing
 - **Armour Type:** Plate
 - **Passive Ability:** *Swift Charge* - *Cavalry* can move through spaces of allied units, and through all enemies except *Soldiers*
-- **Active Ability:** *Harrying Strike* - *Cavalry* can strike a foe with a slightly weaker attack that disables the enemy from using abilities for 2 turns.
+- **Active Ability:** *Harrying Strike* - *Cavalry* can strike a foe with an attack that does less damage than usual, but also disables the enemy from using their ability for 2 turns.

 ### Sorcerer